 Do I need to know the rules?

-You can of course find The Rules of Flat Track Roller Derby here on the Women’s Flat Track Roller Derby Association (WFTDA) website: https://wftda.com/rules/20141201
+You can find The Rules of Flat Track Roller Derby here on the Women’s Flat Track Roller Derby Association (WFTDA) website: https://wftda.com/rules/20141201

 What skill level do I need to be to come along?

-What should I bring to New Skater Nights?
+What should I bring to new skater training?